Cambridge Five: Membership

-The following five supplied intelligence to the Soviet Union under their controller, Yuri Modin, who later defected to the West.
-Modin reported that Soviet intelligence mistrusted the Cambridge double agents during the Second World War and had difficulty believing that the men would have access to top secret documents; they were particularly suspicious of Harold "Kim" Philby, wondering how he could have become an agent given his communist past.
-One report later stated, "About half the documents the British spies sent to Moscow were never even read" due to Soviet paranoia.
-Nonetheless, the Soviets accepted a great deal of secret information—1,771 documents from Blunt, 4,605 from Burgess, 4,593 from MacLean and 5,832 from Cairncross—from 1941 until 1945.
+The five supplied intelligence to the Soviet Union under their NKVD controller, Yuri Modin, who later reported that Soviet intelligence mistrusted the Cambridge double agents during the Second World War and had difficulty believing that the men would have access to top secret documents; they were particularly suspicious of Harold "Kim" Philby, wondering how he could have become a British intelligence officer given his communist past.
+According to one later report, "About half the documents the British spies sent to Moscow were never even read" due to this distrust.
+Nonetheless, the Soviets received a great deal of secret information—1,771 documents from Blunt, 4,605 from Burgess, 4,593 from MacLean and 5,832 from Cairncross—from 1941 until 1945.

 Donald Maclean and Guy Burgess

 Donald Maclean met Guy Burgess as a student at the University of Cambridge in the early 1930s.
-Having both disagreed with the idea of capitalism, they were recruited by Soviet intelligence operatives and became undercover agents.
+Both of them being ideologically opposed to capitalism, they were recruited by Soviet intelligence operatives and became undercover agents.
 Maclean began delivering information to the Soviet operatives as a member of the Foreign Office in 1934.
 Burgess also began supplying information from various positions between 1936 and 1944, first as a BBC correspondent, then as an active member of British intelligence, and then finally as a member of the Foreign Office.

-Maclean and Burgess were reportedly seen by their Soviet handlers as "hopeless drunks" due to the fact that they had a hard time keeping their secret occupations to themselves.
+Maclean and Burgess were reportedly seen by their Soviet handlers as "hopeless drunks" as they had a hard time keeping their secret occupations to themselves.
 It is said that one time, while highly intoxicated, Burgess accidentally dropped one of the secret files he had taken from the Foreign Office while leaving a pub, jeopardizing his second identity.
 Maclean was also known to have leaked information about his secret activities to his brother and close friends.
-But although they struggled to keep secrets, that did not stop them from delivering information; Burgess reportedly handed over about 389 top secret documents to the Soviets within the early part of 1945, along with an additional 168 documents in December of 1949.
+But although they struggled to keep secrets, that did not stop them from delivering information; Burgess reportedly handed over about 389 top secret documents to the Soviets within the early part of 1945, along with an additional 168 documents in December 1949.

 Between 1934 and 1951, Maclean passed numerous secrets to Moscow.
 The lack of detection was due to the refusal of British intelligence to listen to warnings from the US, "even after the FBI had established that an agent code-named Homer had been operating inside the British embassy in Washington during the war", according to a review of MacLean's biography by Roland Philipps.